FIND YOUR IDEAS.

 Objects tell stories that can be turned into great essays.
 Consider Maddie's keychain, a tiny plastic replica of Venus of Willendorf, a sculpture that dates to 25,000 BCE.
 Seeing Venus in a museum inspired her interest in how women have been depicted in art through the centuries.
 Maddie used this story for an essay about "a work of art that surprised or challenged you."

 THINK ABOUT YOUR ROUTINES.

 READ YOUR RESUMÈ.

-Think about the past 3 years: teachers, jobs, summer activities, community service, favorite projects, clubs and sports.
-Spend a few minutes and allow memories to float before you.
+Think about the past three years: teachers, jobs, summer activities, community service, favorite projects, clubs and sports.
+Spend a few minutes and allow memories to float to the surface.
 Parker wrote about a harrowing incident during a grueling week-long Eagle Scout hike in New Mexico.
-His decision, as leader of the group, to continue the hike despite flash floods jeopardized their safety.
+His essay is the scariest I've ever read.

 READ YOUR UNRESUMÈ.